Qasr al-Qatraneh: Qatraneh's water system

 The water facility provided the residents with clean water for drinking, irrigation, and livestock.

 South of the castle runs Wadi Hanifa, oriented southeast to west, and Wadi Hafira, which converges with Wadi Hanifa.
 They were the water source for Qatraneh's water system.

 There is a dam at 75 metres from the castle, 38 metres high, 6.6 metres wide and 2.4 metres deep.
 The two connecting channels are each 105 cm in diametre, and 90 cm from each other.
-The two channels lead the water to a settling basin, then to a large pool where it was collected, and from there the wayer flowed to a well located inside the castle.
+The two channels lead the water to a settling basin, then to a large pool where it was collected, and from there the water flowed to a well located inside the castle.
 The main pond is at a distance of 26 metres from the castle and measures 70 X 70 metres, at a depth of 5.2 metres.

 A rock channel was discovered, which was used to transfer water to the pond.
 What remains of these foundational stones discovered on the site near the valley demonstrates a high degree of mastery in construction and design.